Linear Time Online Algorithms for Constructing Linear-size Suffix Trie: Conclusions and Future Work

 \section{Conclusions and Future Work}

 In this paper, we proposed two online construction algorithms for linear-size suffix trees (LSTs), one in a right-to-left fashion, and the other in a left-to-right fashion, both running in $O(n \log \sigma)$ time with working $O(n)$ space, for an input string of length $n$ over an ordered alphabet of size $\sigma$.
-Unlike the previous construction algorithm by Crochemore et al.~\cite{Crochemore2016}, our algorithms do not construct suffix trees as an intermediate structure, and do not require storing the input string.
+The previous offline construction algorithm by Crochemore et al.~\cite{Crochemore2016} needs to construct suffix trees as intermediate structures, in which each edge label is a pair of positions in the input string.
+As a consequence, their algorithm requires storing the input string to construct the suffix tree, although the input string can be deleted after the LST is constructed.
+On the other hand, our algorithms construct the LST directly without constructing suffix trees as intermediate structures.
+This allows our methods not to store the input string when constructing LSTs.

 Fischer and Gawrychowski~\cite{0001G15} showed how to build suffix trees in a right-to-left online manner in $O(n(\log\log n + \log^2 \log \sigma / \log \log \log \sigma))$ time for an integer alphabet of size $\sigma = n^{O(1)}$.
 It might be possible to extend their result to our right-to-left online LST construction algorithm.